Jonathan Waxman (oncologist): Life outside medicine

-In 1996 Waxman established The Prostate Cancer Charity, the first United Kingdom national organisation promoting research and patient support for prostate cancer.
+In 1996, Waxman established The Prostate Cancer Charity, the first United Kingdom national organisation promoting research and patient support for prostate cancer.
 The organisation has since merged with Prostate Action, becoming Prostate Cancer UK, the biggest organisation of its kind in the UK.
 In 2014 the organisation employed 170 people and had an annual income of £32 million.
 Prostate Cancer UK lobbies for change in the environment for prostate cancer patients, funds research and provides a national and regional patient support and information service.
 Prostate Cancer UK is a beneficiary of the Movember Appeal, a multinational organisation dedicated to improving men's health.

-Jonathan helped establish the All-party Parliamentary Group on Cancer, the organisation behind the Britain Against Cancer movement.
+Waxman helped establish the All-party Parliamentary Group on Cancer, the organisation behind the Britain Against Cancer movement.
 He has also written a medical law book, a novel and a book of short stories entitled The Elephant in the Room, published in October 2011.

 The Elephant in the Room was inspired by J. G. Ballard, author of Empire of the Sun and Crash.
 Waxman treated Ballard for prostate cancer until his death in 2009, and their treatment room conversations led to the proposal of a co-written book to be titled Conversations with my Physician: the Meaning, if any, of Life.
 When Ballard became too ill to complete the book, Waxman decided to finish it in tribute to his friend.

 Waxman has written for a number of national newspapers and frequently appears on TV and radio to comment on health matters.

 Waxman was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to prostate cancer awareness and treatment.